fbpx

 For example, during intense physical activity, my body releases glycogen — the carrier mechanism of glucose that’s stored in the liver and muscle tissue.
 When that happens, my blood sugar spikes and my ketone levels go down.

 However, that free glucose is used up quickly, in particular by those cells that only use glucose for energy.
-Since I usually work out in a fasted state, my body has no other choice than to burn fat for energy.
+Since I usually exercize in a fasted state, my body has no other choice than to burn fat for energy.
 That’s why I usually have very low Lumen levels after a workout.
 And since my body needs all the ketones it can get at this point, my blood levels are low as well.

 That’s one example where low ketone levels and low Lumen levels can happen at the same time.

-Remember, low Lumen levels indicate that you’re burning (mostly fat).
+Remember, low Lumen levels indicate that you’re burning (mostly) fat.
 So you’d normally expect higher ketone levels.

-In most, if not all, other cases, elevated ketone levels in your bloodstream are a clear indication that your cells are using fat for fuel and not carbs.
+In most (if not all) other cases, elevated ketone levels in your bloodstream are a clear indication that your cells are using fat for fuel and not carbs.
 So if you see ketone levels of above 0.5 mmol/L but a Lumen score of 4 or 5, then Lumen’s results are inaccurate.

 Does Lumen provide meal or diet plans?

 No, Lumen doesn’t provide any meal plans.
 The app simply tells you how many servings (or grams) of carbs, fat and protein you should be eating on a given day.
 Then it’s up to you to decide what it is you want to eat.
+Of course, Lumen points you in the right direction and offers meal inspirations.
+But the final decision about what ends up on your plate is yours.

-Should I follow Lumen’s dietary recommendations?
+Should you follow Lumen’s dietary recommendations?

 The second issue I have with Lumen’s carb recommendations is related to the idea that you should be eating higher amounts of carbs every couple of days to retain your metabolic flexibility.
 So every couple of days, Lumen recommends eating 11 servings (or 165 grams) of carbs.